RULES & REGULATIONS

 - One copy of the Submission, completely filled out and signed by all parties, is preferred by the Council for a joint submission.
 However, if the parties cannot agree upon the issues within ten (10) working days after the Secretary mails out Submission Forms the parties should file separate Submission Forms with the Secretary.
 If only one party files forms, the Council will consider the matter only if a court, the National Labor Relations Board, or other competent authority directs that the matter be submitted to the Council.
 It is suggested that the parties retain duplicate copies for their files.
 The Council will not proceed with a Hearing while NLRB or any other legal action is ongoing.

-- The completed submission form should be mailed or delivered to the Secretary of the Council.
+- The completed submission form should be mailed or emailed to the Secretary of the Council.
 The Secretary will advise the applicants of the date and location of the Council meeting at which the dispute will be considered.

 - Each party to this submission should furnish the Council with an electronic copy of a brief supporting their contention with respect to the issues submitted.
 The Council shall also be furnished with an electronic copy of the existing or most recent collective bargaining agreement.
 In negotiation submissions, an electronic draft of proposed revisions to the agreement should also be submitted.
 The briefs and agreements must be filed electronically with the Secretary of the Council.
 When the Secretary has received briefs from each of the parties, he will email the opposition brief to each party, unless the parties have previously exchanged briefs; such exchange is encouraged.

 - The brief should deal with the issues in the same order in which they are listed on Page S-2 of these forms.